Yumpu/YumpuJavaSDK/README.md

 ## Get started

-Download the YumpuSDK.jar from the jar folder above.
-Add this jar to your Java project build path.
+Download the SDK and start coding.

 Code:
 ```